Daley Thompson: Personal life

-Thompson has two children with his girlfriend Lisa, and three with ex-wife Tish.
+Thompson has two children with his girlfriend Lisa and three with ex-wife Tish.
 Thompson has sporting sons Elliot and Alex.
 Elliot Thompson became the national decathlon champion at the 2022 British Athletics Championships.
 The title was won 46 years after Daley claimed his first national title.
 Alex plays rugby for the University of Bath and England Sevens.

+His autobiography, Daley: Olympic Superstar, was published by Chiselbury in 2024.
+A documentary film about his life, also titled Daley: Olympic Superstar, became available on the BBC in July 2024.